25 Proven Tips to Boost Call Center Agent Satisfaction

 Call Center

-#1 Create a to-do list and sort tasks by priority
+#1 Create a To-Do List and Sort Tasks by Priority

-It may sound unnecessary, but creating a to-do list to keep track of your tasks and goals can really help you manage your time better.
+It may sound unnecessary, but creating a to-do list to keep track of your tasks and goals can help you manage your time better.
 Here’s why:

-• You can see what you have to do that day — which tasks you can do in a flash and which will take more of your time and energy
+• You can see what you have to do that day — which tasks you can do in a flash and which will take more of your time and energy.

 Crossing out the tasks you’ve already finished gives you a boost of confidence and makes it easier to deal with the rest of your work.

-#2 Don’t multitask
+#2 Don’t Multitask

 If you haven’t read it yet, we recommend checking out the book The One Thing by Gary Keller.

-#3 Take notes while on calls
+#3 Take Notes While on Calls

 Writing down your call notes after hanging up the phone seems logical, right?
 Wrong.
 If you write down your notes only after a call has ended, there’s a risk you might forget essential details mentioned during your conversation.
 It’s always better to take notes during calls.
 Here’s why:

-You might sometimes think that both callers and management expect you to be a walking encyclopedia of answers to all possible questions and issues.
-But even veteran sales reps don’t know the answer to every question and sometimes need to ask for help.You can’t solve every problem and satisfy 100% of customers, as some things will be beyond your control.
+You may think both callers and management expect you to be a walking encyclopedia of answers to all possible questions and issues.
+But even veteran agents don’t know the answer to every question and sometimes need to ask for help.
+You can’t solve every problem and satisfy 100% of customers, as some things will be beyond your control.

-Rather than pretend you know the answer when you don’t (the caller will quickly notice that), admit honestly that you can’t answer the question or issue but that you can contact someone who will know.
-That will make you come across like a helpful and professional agent, not a “know-it-all.”
-While it’s perfectly fine to tell a caller you don’t know an answer to a question or how to solve a given issue, you can’t justify it by saying that you were only recently hired.
+While it’s perfectly fine to tell a caller you don’t know the answer to a question or how to solve a given issue, you can’t justify it by saying that you were only recently hired.
 If you do, you might make the customer doubt your abilities to solve their issue, and they might ask to be transferred to a different agent.
 So even if you are a novice, avoid mentioning or implying it to a customer.

-#6 Write a calling script
+#6 Write a Calling Script

 Call scripts are incredibly helpful for anyone who has to make tons of calls every day.

-#7 Speak slowly and calmly
+#7 Speak Slowly and Calmly

-Customers can immediately sense an agent’s mood from the way they speak.
-You have surely had many situations when you called someone, and the person on the other end made you feel like you were a nuisance, right?
-What was your response to that?
-Wishing to end the call as soon as possible?
-If the agent sounds frustrated or irritated, that makes the caller nervous as well.
-However, if agents speak in a natural and upbeat voice, the callers feel more at ease.Talking at a rapid pace can also frustrate the caller.
+If the agent sounds frustrated or irritated, it makes the caller nervous as well.
+However, if agents speak in a natural and upbeat voice, the callers feel more at ease.
+Talking at a rapid pace can also frustrate the caller.
 For you, it may sound like you want to give them as much information as possible, but for the caller, it might seem like you want to end the call as soon as possible.
-Besides, speaking fast makes it difficult for the caller to understand what you are saying.

-#8 Don’t overpromise
+#8 Don’t Overpromise

 • First, ask your customers if they are willing to wait for a while on hold while you ask a coworker for help with their issues.